bootstrap-vue/bootstrap-vue/src/icons/README.md

 ### Browser

-Icons are **not** installed by default in the browser build, so you must excpliity include the icons
+Icons are **not** installed by default in the browser build, so you must explicitly include the icons library:
-library:

 ```html
 <head>